mgabilo/findmax-mpi/README.md

 Once all of the pairs in level 0 are finished communicating, the above process begins again at level 1.
-For example, in level 1, the processor with rank 4 is in an even-numbered position (position 2, since positions start from 0) -- local maximum 2.
-That means it will receive the local maximum of the odd-numbered position processor directly to its right, processor with rank 6 -- local maximum 91.
-The even-numbered position processor with rank 4 will store the new maximum the two local maximums in the level 2 (91).
-Processor with rank 6 will become idle.
+For example, in level 1, the processor with rank 4 is in an even-numbered position (position 2, since positions start from 0).
+That means it will receive the local maximum of the odd-numbered position processor directly to its right, processor with rank 6.
+In level 2, this even-numbered position processor with rank 4 will store the new maximum of these two local maximums (91).
+The processor with rank 6 will become idle starting at level 2.

 This process continues until the global maximum is propagated upwards to level 4 (232).